nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### 1. Why is Wingman not opening when I run the `java -jar` command?
 - You might be running the command in the wrong directory.
 Navigate to the directory where you downloaded the application file and run the same command again.
 - Verify that your java version is 11.
+See the following question.

+### 2. How to check my `JAVA` version?
 You may run `java -version` in your terminal to see your Java SDK version.
 If you need to install Java 11, please follow this [guide](https://nus-cs2103-ay2223s2.github.io/website/admin/programmingLanguages.html#programming-language).
 Below is one example showing the correct version:
 ```agsl